moshiur220/kafkaOwnCli/README.md

-// createKafkaTopic
+# To create a Kafka topic
-// node app.js -tc mos-topic -np 2
+node kafka-cli.js create-topic -tc mos-topic -np 2

-// listKafkaTopics
-// node app.js -tl list

-// describeKafkaTopic
+# To list Kafka topics
+node kafka-cli.js list-topics

+# To describe a Kafka topic
-// node app.js -des mos-topic
+node kafka-cli.js describe-topic -t mos-topic

-// deleteKafkaTopic
+# To delete a Kafka topic
-// node app.js -d mos-topic
+node kafka-cli.js delete-topic -t mos-topic

-// produceMessage
+# To produce a message to a Kafka topic
-// node app.js -mt my-topic -mk test -m "message this is "
+node kafka-cli.js produce-message -mt my-topic -mk test -m "message this is"

+# To consume messages from a Kafka topic
+node kafka-cli.js read-message -t <topicName>